Midhlajrahman/Midhlajrahman/README.md

 - 👯 I’m looking to collaborate on *Web development projects*

-- 💬 Ask me about *HTML, CSS, Bootstrap, JavaScript, and Python*
+- 💬 Ask me about *HTML, CSS, Bootstrap, JavaScript, and Python/Django*

 - 📫 How to reach me *midhlajrahman26@gmail.com*